KritikaArora25/Streamlit/README.md

 # Streamlit
-This repo is having codes used to deploy my first streamlit app.
+This repo is having basic streamlit functions.